 The time limitations of § 224-2C(5) of this chapter may be waived by the Board of Trustees on the grounds of exceptional circumstances; provided, however, that no such waiver shall be granted unless the Board finds the following:

-The subject property is located in a "C" or "M" Zoning District;
+The subject property is located in the CD-5, CD-5W, or CD-6 District;

 The party seeking the waiver will suffer a hardship unless the waiver is granted;